-We found that dampness and mould in the workplace building during follow up was associated with onset of respiratory symptoms and doctor diagnosed asthma.
-This is in agreement with previous studies on respiratory effects of dampness in workplace buildings.
-One recent review concluded that exposure to mould in workplace buildings is associated with incidence of occupational asthma [29].
+in workplace buildings is associated with incidence of occupational asthma [29].
 A population-based incident case-control study in Finland reported that visible mould and mould odour in the workplace were associated with adult-onset asthma [6, 14].
-Water damage was related to new-onset of asthma among employees in two hospitals in USA [15].
+Water damage was related to new-onset asthma among employees in two hospitals in the USA [15].
 Higher level of fungal exposure in dust from a water-damaged office building was found to be associated with a higher prevalence of respiratory symptoms among the office workers in USA [30].
 A prospective study from Sweden found that dampness and mould in the workplace building were associated with increased incidence and decreased remission of work-related symptoms [31].